 Provide an integral means within each signal face for regulating its luminous intensity between limits, in proportion to the individual background illumination, but not less than 97% of uncontrolled intensity at 1,000 footcandles; and reduce to 15% ± 2% of maximum intensity at less than 1 footcandle, proportionally and instantaneously.

 Miscellaneous.
-Furnish cut-away visors.
+Furnish visors as indicated on the approved plans, unless otherwise directed.
 Furnish optical programming material and instructions.
 Within each section, affix a permanent, conspicuous warning label, advising of possible eye damage and fire hazard from the sun.

 Warranty.
 Provide all warranty documentation to the Representative at final acceptance.

 Pedestrian Signal Housing.
-Bulletin 15 manufacturer and conforming to the ITE Standard for “Adjustable Face Pedestrian Signal Heads,” the regulations, and as follows:
+From a manufacturer listed in Bulletin 15 and conforming to the ITE Standard for “Adjustable Face Pedestrian Signal Heads,” the regulations, and as follows:

 Housings.
 Section 1104.06(a)1 955.2(b)1